 presence of the natural products at subinhibitory concentrations.
 Inhibition of the EtBr efflux assays were conducted

-in the absence or presence of the natural products.
+in the absence or presence of natural products.

 MsrA.
-Volkensiflavone and morelloflavone could be used as adjuvant in the antibiotic therapy of multidrug resistant
+Volkensiflavone and morelloflavone could be used as an adjuvant in the antibiotic therapy of multidrug resistant

 S. aureus strains overexpressing efflux pumps.